dotnet/AspNetCore.Docs/aspnetcore/security/authentication/social/twitter-logins.md

 ## Troubleshooting

 * **ASP.NET Core 2.x only:** If Identity isn't configured by calling `services.AddIdentity` in `ConfigureServices`, attempting to authenticate will result in *ArgumentException: The 'SignInScheme' option must be provided*.
-The project template used in this sample ensures that this is done.
+The project template used in this sample ensures Identity is configured.
 * If the site database has not been created by applying the initial migration, you will get *A database operation failed while processing the request* error.
 Tap **Apply Migrations** to create the database and refresh to continue past the error.

 ## Next steps